Bairdo/gasket/docs/README.link022.md

 This provides a default compile configuration, that includes the UDP-remote control interface, which is used by Gasket over the network.

-Setup of the Link022 AP is now complete.

 ## Link022 Gateway
 Follow the instructions [here](https://github.com/google/link022/blob/master/demo/README.md) to setup the gateway.